 The Marxist Internet Archive “is an all volunteer, non-profit public library started 1990.”
 Comprehensive.

 Oswald Mosley and his British Union of Fascists were a concern to the early students of systematic ideology.
 Walsby wrote about Mosley in his 1947 book The Domain of Ideologies.
 At the same time, Walsby used propaganda techniques similar to that of the BUF in his 1942 presentation Fire Over Europe.

-John Rowan lived and worked with Harold Walsby in 1950, and in 1951 joined the Socialist Party of Great Britain at Walsby’s suggestion in order to learn the rudiments of Marxism.
+John Rowan (31st March 1925 – 26th May 2018) lived and worked with Harold Walsby in 1950, and in 1951 joined the Socialist Party of Great Britain at Walsby’s suggestion in order to learn the rudiments of Marxism.
 He became the editor of the SPGB’s internal journal, Forum.
 Rowan became part of a group which included Frank Evans and Stan Parker who were expelled from the SPGB for dissident views.
-John went on to develop Walsby’s theory (see entry on this Web site) and now believes that Walsby’s approach is best pursued through joining it with the ideas of Ken Wilber.
+John went on to develop Walsby’s theory (see entry on this Web site).
+He came to believe that Walsby’s approach is best pursued through joining it with the ideas of Ken Wilber.